-Breastfeeding is not just an act of love: it is a choice that can improve your baby's health and simplify your life as a mother.
-A recent study, published by Popular Science Italia , confirms that exclusive breastfeeding reduces the risk of asthma in children by 30% and that of obesity by 34%.
-A fact that gives pause for thought, especially for future and new mothers who are looking for the best for their little one.
+Breastfeeding isn't just an act of love: it's a choice that can improve your baby's health and make your life easier as a mother.
+A recent study published by Popular Science Italia confirms that exclusive breastfeeding reduces the risk of asthma in children by 30% and the risk of obesity by 34%.
+This is a sobering finding, especially for expectant and new mothers seeking the best for their little one.

 Why does breastfeeding really make a difference?